dusty-nv/jetson-containers/docs/build.md

 You will find `Dockerfile.minus-github-api` file newly created in each package directory if the Dockerfile contains such line, and that's what used for building.

 The `Dockerfile.minus-github-api` is temporary (and is listed in `.gitignore`), so always edit the original `Dockerfile` when needed.

+If you want to remove all such temporary files, you can execute the following command.

+> `find . -type f -name *.minus-github-api -delete`